guilhermesob/Angular/README.md

-review of Basic and advanced concepts in Angular
+revision of Basic and advanced concepts in Angular